MingshiPeng/neural-style-transfer/README.md

    -output_img PATH/TO/OUTPUT_IMAGE.jpg
 ```

-Train an image transformation model
+Train an image transformation model:
 > Before training, please refer to **Step 1** of [Johnson's GitHub][TrainModel] on how to prepare the dataset and produce the hdf5 file needed for the training

 ```